tomideadeoye/merislabs-official/reference.md

 (Future: Wait for reply in Slack, then process via /process_journal).

-OrionOpportunity Pipeline (Basic Triggers):
+REFACTOR TO INFERENCE TYPE SAFE OPPORTUNITY FROM PRISMA Pipeline (Basic Triggers):

-When you manually update an OrionOpportunity status in Notion (if Notion has webhooks or via polling its API with n8n), trigger a ClickUp task update or a Slack notification.
+When you manually update an REFACTOR TO INFERENCE TYPE SAFE OPPORTUNITY FROM PRISMA status in WE NO LONGER USE NOTION, MIGRREATE ALL TO NEON/POSTGRESSDB/SCHEMA, ENSURE WE ARE COMPLETELY USING THE DB FROM NEON AND DELTE ALL MIGRATED FILES (if WE NO LONGER USE NOTION, MIGRREATE ALL TO NEON/POSTGRESSDB/SCHEMA, ENSURE WE ARE COMPLETELY USING THE DB FROM NEON AND DELTE ALL MIGRATED FILES has webhooks or via polling its API with n8n), trigger a ClickUp task update or a Slack notification.

-This keeps it leaner initially than full n8n control of Notion.
+This keeps it leaner initially than full n8n control of WE NO LONGER USE NOTION, MIGRREATE ALL TO NEON/POSTGRESSDB/SCHEMA, ENSURE WE ARE COMPLETELY USING THE DB FROM NEON AND DELTE ALL MIGRATED FILES.

 Slack Bot (Python using slack_bolt or slack_sdk):